rekmus/silgy/README.md

 7. **Beautiful URL**.
 I want `full/control/over/my/URIs`.

 8. **Planet-friendliness**.
-Even if I could afford fat, 64-core, 512 GB RAM VS, why would I waste the Earth?
+Even if I could afford fat, 64-core, with terabyte of RAM server, why would I want to pay for that and waste the Earth?
 It turns out, data centers have become a major pollutant: [Short BBC video on this](https://www.bbc.com/news/av/stories-51742336/dirty-streaming-the-internet-s-big-secret).

 As my wishes had come true, I decided to open my code and become famous.
 You're welcome.